Ring the New Year with a Job Interview

 - Arrive at a job interview appropriately dressed – dress to impress but remember to take account of the company culture.
 After all, first impressions are important

 - Ensure you maintain eye contact with all interviewers

-- Answer the questions you were asked and not what you hoped would be asked of you, keeping answers clear and succinct
+- Answer the questions you were asked and not what you hoped would be asked of you

-- Demonstrate an interest in the job and ask questions to find out if this employer is the right employer for you
+- Ask questions to find out if this employer is the right employer for you

 - Ensure any possible referees have been contacted in advance, out of courtesy